omakoto/compromise/README.md

  - Not heavily tested on Zsh yet.

 ## TODOs
- - Write tests
+ - Write tests for compromise-adb/go.
- - Cache candidates and only refresh it when "dependency" files are newer. (speed up modulelist)